Strategic Planning Helps You Achieve Your Organizational Goals Faster

 SME Strategy is a strategy consulting company that specializes in aligning teams around their vision, mission, values, goals and action plans.
 Learn more about how we can help you and your team create a strategic plan with our strategic planning and implementation services.

 If you're wondering why you should take time out to work on strategic planning, it's because you will reach your organizational goals faster.

-Taking the time to do strategic planning, whether with your business unit, or the top levels of management will help you re-identify what you should be working on and what is going to move you closer to where you want to be.
+Taking the time for strategic planning, whether with your business unit or the top levels of management, will help you re-identify what you should be working on and what is going to move your business closer to where you want it to be.

-Theres a great book : "Getting things done, the art of stress free productivity" that says there are different 4 types of activities:
+There is a great book called "Getting Things Done: The Art of Stress Free Productivity" that says there are four different types of activities:

 - Important and urgent

 - Urgent but not important.

 We can help you align your team around a clear vision, mission, values, goals and action plans,